prl-mushr/mushr-website/content/tutorials/noetic_first_steps.md

 The following are required before continuing with installing the necessary libraries.

-- SD card flashed with the latest [NVIDIA Jetpack image](https://developer.nvidia.com/embedded/jetpack).
-Under "Installing JetPack" click the drop-down menu for your hardware and follow the "Getting started ..." tutorial
+- SD card flashed with the [NVIDIA Jetpack image](https://drive.google.com/file/d/1OGee1Xvg16FvoRg8cdCh1M5xQ_zvexZ-/view?usp=sharing).
+We recommend using [Balena Etcher](https://www.balena.io/etcher/) to flash your SD card with the linked Jetpack image.
 - A way to connect the computer to internet (either WiFi or ethernet)
 - Monitor, HDMI cable, mouse, keyboard